dfinity/idl2json/README.md

 Reads [Candid](https://github.com/dfinity/candid) textual values from `stdin` and emits them as json values on `stdout`.

-This command is useful for pipeing the output of Candid value producing tools (such as dfx) into json tools.
+This command is useful for piping the output of Candid value producing tools (such as dfx) into json tools.

 ```
 dfx canister call governance get_proposal_info 1 | idl2json